k-ranasinghe/PintOS-Project/README.md

 # Overview
 Pintos is a teaching operating system for x86 architectures.
-It is a small operating system with all the basic functionalities of an OS developed by Stanford University.
+It is a small operating system with all the basic functionalities of an OS which was developed by Stanford University.
 <br>
 <br>
 This was an academic project done as part of the Semester 3 Operating Systems Module.
 As part of the